 Representative Slave Quarters at Sully Historic Site

 In the 1980s, when research was being done at Sully, archeologists discovered items and information that today help the park managers tell more of the stories of those enslaved at Sully that lived near the south road during the late 18th century.
-The stories now told through this tour were almost forgotten if not for the discoveries and research of passionate Park Authority employees.
+The stories now told through these tours were almost forgotten if not for the discoveries and research of passionate Park Authority employees.
 Visitors can now learn the names and some background of the enslaved men, women, and children who lived at Sully and worked in these buildings.
 In the outdoor kitchen, visitors can grasp the conditions that the enslaved cook worked within, understanding that no matter the temperature outside, food had to be cooked.
 This meant having a fire even if it was 20 or 90 degrees outside.

 The Underground Railroad Network to Freedom

 In 2004, the site was named a member of the National Underground Railroad Network to Freedom by the National Park Service.
-According to Sully Historic Site, the criteria for this designation must be supported by many original documents such as run-away slave advertisements and letters documenting enslaved people who were desperate for freedom and risked everything to achieve it.
-These freedom seekers, such as Godfrey (portrait impression above) and Ludwell, are talked about during the Forgotten Road tour.
+According to Sully Historic Site, the criteria for this designation must be supported by many original documents, such as runaway slave advertisements and letters documenting enslaved people who were desperate for freedom and risked everything to achieve it.
+These freedom seekers, such as Godfrey, who escaped from Sully in 1807, and Ludwell, who was returned to Sully.
 The National Underground Railroad Network to Freedom Act of 1998 established a program “that tells the story of resistance against the institution of slavery in the United States through escape and flight.”
-As part of the network, historic sites, and relevant programs are acknowledged as having a verifiable association with the Underground Railroad.
+As part of the network, historic sites and relevant programs are acknowledged as having a verifiable association with the Underground Railroad.